thomasbyttebier/thomasbyttebier/_posts/2016-11-30-the-bold-beauty-of-content-prototypes.md

 title:  The bold beauty of content prototypes
 date:   2016-11-30
 imgpath: /assets/images/2016-11-30/
+metaimage: content-prototype-example.png
 permalink: /blog/:title
-featured: true
+featured: false
-excerpt: How starting from a content prototype has taught us to see design as progressive enhancement to content.
+excerpt: How starting with a content prototype has taught us to see design as progressive enhancement to content.
 It helped us tackle three major pain points in our current design and development workflow too.
 ---
 A little over half a year ago I joined the digital team at [Base](http://basedigital.io).
 It’s been a crazy six months.
 And in all honesty: I struggled.
 I struggled with process.
 I struggled with communication.
 I struggled with clients.
 Front end was too far from design and content only arrived when a project was nearly live.